Window equivalences via categorical sl(2) actions: The categorical action

 \subsection{The geometric categorical action}

-After Nakajima's seminal work \cite{Nak94, Nak98}, it becomes natural to think of the quiver varieties $\TGr{k}{\bC^{N}}$ for $k=0,1,\cdots, N$ all together as a geometric realization of the weight spaces of an irreducible representation of (the quantized) $\fsl(2)$.
-The following functors are introduced by Cautis, Kamnitzer, and Licata to categorify this geometric action.
+Influenced by Nakajima's seminal work \cite{Nak94, Nak98}, it is natural to think of the quiver varieties $\TGr{k}{\bC^{N}}$ for $k=0,1,\cdots, N$ all together as a geometric realization of the weight spaces of an irreducible representation of (the quantized) $\fsl(2)$.
+The following functors are introduced by Cautis, Kamnitzer and Licata to categorify this geometric action.

 \begin{defn}[\cite{CKL-Duke,CKL-sl2}] For $0\leq m\leq n\leq N$, let

 be the integral functors induced by the kernels